 In this section, we recall some standard facts about left orderings.
-We begin by defining positive cones of left orderings.
+We begin with the definition of the positive cone of a left ordering.

 \begin{dfn} Given a group $G$, we let $<_{G}$ be a left ordering of $G$.
-We define $P\coloneqq \{\,g\in G\mid 1<_{G}g\,\}$ called the {\it positive cone} of $<_{G}$ of the group $G$.
-A group which has a left ordering is called a {\it left-orderable} group. \end{dfn}
+We call $P\coloneqq \{\,g\in G\mid 1<_{G}g\,\}$ the {\it positive cone} of $<_{G}$.
+We call any element belonging to $P$ the {\it positive element} and any non-trivial element not belonging to $P$ the {\it negative element}.
+A group which admits a left ordering is called a {\it left-orderable} group. \end{dfn}

-Positive cones are characterized by the next propositions;
+Positive cones are characterized by the next proposition.

-\begin{prop} A positive cone $P$ of a left ordering of a group $G$ has the following properties:
+\begin{prop} The positive cone $P$ of a left ordering of a group $G$ has the following properties:

 \begin{enumerate}[{\rm (i)}] \item $P\cdot P\subset P$, \item $ G=P\sqcup P^{{-1}}\sqcup\{1\}$. \end{enumerate} \end{prop}